-- (A) The caption of the complaint must bear the designation, "Complaint-Class Action."
-The complaint must also: - 1.
-Refer to the portions of FRCP 23 under which it is claimed that the suit is properly maintainable as a class action; - 2.
-Make allegations thought to justify the maintenance of the claim as a class action, including, but not necessarily limited to: - a. the size and definition of the alleged class;
+(A) The caption of the complaint must bear the designation, "Complaint-Class Action."
+The complaint must also:

+1. Refer to the portions of FRCP 23 under which it is claimed that the suit is properly maintainable as a class action;

+2. Make allegations thought to justify the maintenance of the claim as a class action, including, but not necessarily limited to:

-- b. the basis upon which the plaintiff claims: - (i) to be an adequate representative of the class, or - (ii) if the class is composed of defendants, that those named are adequate representatives of the class; - 3.
-The alleged questions of law or fact claimed to be common to the class; and - 4.
-In actions claimed to be maintainable as class actions under $FRCP\ 23(b)(3)$, allegations that support the elements required by that subdivision. - (B) Within 91 days after filing of a complaint in a class action or filing of a notice of removal of the class action from state court, whichever is later, plaintiff must move for class certification under $FRCP\ 23(c)(1)$, unless this period is extended upon motion for good cause and order by the court. - (C) The foregoing provisions apply, with appropriate adaptations, to any counterclaim or cross claim alleged to be brought for or against a class. - (D) 1.
-Whenever a party or counsel seeks to prohibit another party or counsel from communicating concerning a class action with any potential or actual class member not a formal party to the action, he or she must file a motion that sets forth with particularity the consequences that will result from such communication and the remedy sought. - 2.
-To obtain an order prohibiting communication with class members, the movant must establish a clear record reflecting: - a. specific consequences the motion seeks to prevent; - b. the need for the order, weighing the consequences sought to be corrected and the effect of the order on the right of a party to proceed pursuant to Rule 23 without interference. - 3.
-Any attorney who communicates with the class must preserve and retain a copy of all communications that he or she has with any members of the class or potential class until final conclusion of the action.
+- a. the size and definition of the alleged class; - b. the basis upon which the plaintiff claims: - (i) to be an adequate representative of the class, or - (ii) if the class is composed of defendants, that those named are adequate representatives of the class;

+3. The alleged questions of law or fact claimed to be common to the class; and

+4. In actions claimed to be maintainable as class actions under FRCP 23(b)(3), allegations that support the elements required by that subdivision.

+- (B) In all civil actions in which a class action is pleaded, the party alleging the class action must, at a time directed by the case management or scheduling order approved by the court, move for class certification under FRCP 23(c)(1).
+[Amended March 1, 2022] - (C) The foregoing provisions apply, with appropriate adaptations, to any counterclaim or cross claim alleged to be brought for or against a class. - (D) 1.
+Whenever a party or counsel seeks to prohibit another party or counsel from communicating concerning a class action with any potential or actual class member not a formal party to the action, he or she must file a motion that sets forth with particularity the consequences that will result from such communication and the remedy sought.
+2. To obtain an order prohibiting communication with class members, the movant must establish a clear record reflecting: - a. specific consequences the motion seeks to prevent; - b. the need for the order, weighing the consequences sought to be corrected and the effect of the order on the right of a party to proceed pursuant to Rule 23 without interference.

+3. Any attorney who communicates with the class must preserve and retain a copy of all communications that he or she has with any members of the class or potential class until final conclusion of the action.
+[Amended February 1, 2011]